genostats/Fantasio_vignette/Fantasio.md

 to be distributed exponentially with mean lengths \\(\frac{1}{a(1-f)}\\) and \\(\frac{1}{af}\\), respectively.

-THe method requires the markers to be in minimal linkage disequilibrium (LD).
+The method requires the markers to be in minimal linkage disequilibrium (LD).
 Otherwise biased estimations of \\(f\\) are produced.
 A strategy consisting of generating multiple random sparse genome maps (submaps) has been proposed to avoid this bias (Leutenegger et al. 2011).
 When